 If we can be of any assistance to you or your employer, please contact us by phone at (618) 453-8763, by fax at (618) 453-8769, or by e-mail at email@example.com.

-In addition to interviewing students on campus through our Fall and Spring On-Campus Interviewing (OCI) programs, employers can interview students at the School of Law via:
+In addition to interviewing students on campus through our Fall, Spring and Summer On-Campus Interviewing (OCI) programs, employers can interview students at the School of Law via:

 - web-based software (Skype, Google Hangout);

 With enough planning and time, students can also travel and interview at a location closer to the employer or at the employer’s office.

 For assistance in scheduling an alternate interview option, please email firstname.lastname@example.org or call 618.453.8763.

 The Career Services Office uses CORE to post all job opportunities for School of Law students and alumni.

 In addition, job postings are also posted on the Career Services bulletin board and listed in a weekly email to law students, recent graduates, and alumni.

 Employers have the opportunity to interview law students on the campus of Southern Illinois University during On Campus Interviewing sessions in the Spring, Summer, and Fall semesters.

 The Career Services Office assists employers with:

 - selecting the best interview dates and times